-The model near surface temperatures are is compared to ERA5 reanalysis (Fig A4) for the baseline period 1995-2014.
-These were assessed as a on the large scale (including surrounding areas over the NA, Norwegian Sea, Barents Sea and nearby Arctic regions) criteria (Fig.A4,) and also more specifically for the land points of each SREX region.
-The latter was included as a regional flag for DJF and JJA, these are discussed in the next section (see in the following section A3.2).
+The model near surface temperatures is compared to ERA5 reanalysis (Fig A4) for the baseline period 1995-2014.
+These were assessed on the large scale (including surrounding areas over the NA, Norwegian Sea, Barents Sea and nearby Arctic regions) criteria (Fig.A4,) and also more specifically for the land points of each SREX region (see in the following section A3.2).

 For the large scale assessment there is inevitably some overlap with the assessment of SST temperatures as near surface temperature over North Atlantic regions is taken into account.
-The large scale qualitative assessment considers whether there is widespread areas of temperature bias in land regions of Europe or in other regions where they could be expected to have downstream impacts, e.g. nearby land areas or NANA, or other ocean regions nearby the European land areas.
-A more widespread bias as opposed to a smaller more regionally based temperature bias, indicates an issue with the large scale large-scale processes that will affect all the European regions, while a more local area of bias is likely to indicate issues related to processes in a particular region.
+The large scale qualitative assessment considers whether there is widespread areas of temperature bias in land regions of Europe or in other regions where they could be expected to have downstream impacts, e.g. nearby land areas NA, or other ocean regions nearby the European land areas.
+A more widespread bias as opposed to a smaller more regionally based temperature bias, indicates an issue with the large-scale processes that will affect all the European regions, while a more local area of bias is likely to indicate issues related to processes in a particular region.
 Where biases in land regions are found in more than one European region however these are likely to also indicate an issue that may affect the whole European area.
 The RMSE error over the region as a whole and each of the land regions is taken into consideration for the model calculation alone with a more qualitative assessment of regions of bias.